Do I need to tell my insurance company I drive on a ridesharing platform like Uber or Lyft?

-Find out if they’ll cover you for ridesharing on your personal policy: Some insurance companies don’t offer rideshare insurance.
-If yours doesn’t, you’ll want to switch to a company that does.
-Depending on your state, you may be required to purchase a commercial policy.
-While commercial insurance is typically more expensive, it’s the only way to obtain rideshare insurance in certain states.
+Important note: Some insurance companies don’t offer rideshare insurance, or only offer it in certain states.
+If yours doesn’t, you’ll either want to switch to a company that does or consider getting a commercial auto policy.
+In some states, or for some rideshare services, you may be required to purchase a commercial policy instead.
+While commercial insurance is typically more expensive, it’s the only way to obtain rideshare coverage in certain states.

 What if I’m at fault in an accident and my customers are injured?